-We either meet with you in person or FedEx hardcopy of the Schematic Design documents, or we will electronically PDF them to you, for your review, consideration, possible modification and eventual approval.
+We either meet with you in person or electronically email PDFs to you, for your review, consideration, possible modification and eventual approval.
+You are welcome to have your local print shop download and plot the drawings on large sheets if you wish.